 STUDENTS |

-Application period for SSP 2025:November 1, 2024-January 5, 2025The Call for Proposals will go out late October.
-We will be hosting two interest meetings for faculty October 24-25.
-Please email curs@augusta.edu for more information |
+Application period for SSP 2025:November 1, 2024-January 5, 2025Read the Call for Proposals.
+We will be hosting two virtual interest meetings for faculty October 24-25.
+Please email curs@augusta.edu for more information. |

 Application period for SSP 2025:February 1-14, 2025Applications will ONLY be open for TWO weeks.
 Please plan accordingly.